opendistro/for-elasticsearch/_posts/2020-07-09-Open-Distro-for-Elasticsearch-1.9.0-is-released.md

 layout: posts
 author: Viraj Phanse
 comments: true
-title: "Open Distro for Elasticsearch 1.9.0 is released"
+title: "Open Distro for Elasticsearch 1.9.0 is now available"
 categories:
 - odfe-updates
 feature_image: "https://d2908q01vomqb2.cloudfront.net/ca3512f4dfa95a03169c5a670a4c91a19b3077b4/2019/03/26/open_disto-elasticsearch-logo-800x400.jpg"
 ---
 We are pleased to announce the release for [Open Distro for Elasticsearch 1.9.0](https://opendistro.github.io/for-elasticsearch/downloads.html) that introduces [Root Cause Analysis Engine in Performance Analyzer](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca), batch actions like [start, stop](https://github.com/opendistro-for-elasticsearch/anomaly-detection-kibana-plugin/pull/195) and [delete](https://github.com/opendistro-for-elasticsearch/anomaly-detection-kibana-plugin/pull/204) for anomaly detectors in Anomaly Detection, [support for remote cluster indexes](https://github.com/opendistro-for-elasticsearch/anomaly-detection-kibana-plugin/pull/244) in Anomaly Detection, and an ability to [set index priority action](https://github.com/opendistro-for-elasticsearch/index-management/pull/241) in Index State Management feature.
 Open Distro for Elasticsearch 1.9.0 can be downloaded [here](https://opendistro.github.io/for-elasticsearch/downloads.html).

 The release consists of Apache 2.0 licensed Elasticsearch version 7.8.0, and Kibana version 7.8.0.
 This distribution also includes alerting, anomaly detection, index management, performance analyzer, security, SQL and k-NN plugins.
 Other components including SQL Workbench, SQL ODBC and JDBC drivers, SQL CLI client, and PerfTop, a client for Performance Analyzer are also available for download.

 ## Download the latest packages